elizajames/WLCB_draft/pages/Minutes/1892-1893/1892_1893_complete_minutes.md

 She also, afterwards, showed us a little printed book in the Basque language;--reminding us that Basque is a language, and not a dialect.
 It was a rare and curious thing, and probably new to most of us.

-The next Article on our programme was: "The Tramp Problem, as it is Met in Baltimore," by Miss Margaret Briscoe.[^Briscoe]
+The next Article on our programme was: "The Tramp Problem, as it is Met in Baltimore," by Miss Margaret [Sutton] Briscoe.[^Briscoe]
 [^Briscoe]: "The Tramp Problem in Baltimore" was published in the _Christian Union_ in the Aug.
 26, 1892 edition.

 She spoke of the finely illustrated edition of the Persian poem "Omar K[h]ayyam"; and of that illustration,--which surely all who have seen it will remember,--of human hands, helpless and appealing, striving to uplift themselves; with the lines of a sort of net-work over and through them, of which we can not tell whether they are the cords on which to hold and limb upward; or the bands to bind them down.